sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-custom-domain/cp-portal-cloud-foundry-create-custom-domain.md

  - You have subscribed to the Custom Domain Manager in the SAP BTP cockpit.
 For more information, see [Initial Setup](https://help.sap.com/docs/custom-domain/custom-domain-manager/initial-setup?version=Cloud).
  - You have acquired the domain names to be used by your applications.
 Have a look at the [Prerequisites](https://help.sap.com/docs/custom-domain/custom-domain-manager/prerequisites?version=Cloud).
  - You have entitled the SAP Build Work Zone, standard edition application to your subaccount.
- - You have subscribed to the SAP Build Work Zone, standard edition application by using the SAP BTP cockpit.
-For more information, see [Initial Setup](https://help.sap.com/docs/WZ_STD/8c8e1958338140699bd4811b37b82ece/initial-setup).
  - You have a tenant of SAP Cloud Identity Services.
  - You have access to the Domain Name System (DNS) management dashboard.
  - If you're using tunnelled access to access on-premise apps, you have to configure clickjacking protection as follows: